 Dairying can be a challenging sector for farmers and wildlife.
-Small margins have driven increasing efficiency and specialisation, which has tended to squeeze out people and space for nature.
+Small margins have driven increasing scale, efficiency and specialisation, which has tended to squeeze out people and space for nature.
 The number of dairy farmers in the UK has declined by two thirds since 1995.

 Argoed Farm in North Wales showcases an alternative vision for dairying, one where nature and minimising environmental impacts are at the heart of the system.

 Farming at Argoed